 Waaw is an artist/volunteer run residency, situated right in the middle of the Saint-Louis island in the Senegal river.
 In Saint-Louis, the picturesque decay of the colonial town contrasts with the cultural expressions of modern West Africa.

 For this season, we invite practitioners in all creative disciplines, as well as curators, journalists and researchers.
 A stay at Waaw is perfect for individual work in a semi-secluded setting, but community-oriented projects are also possible.
 In our selection, we generally favour projects with relevance to the Senegalese context.
-Five residents will be working at Waaw at any one time.
+Maximum 6 residents will be working at Waaw at any one time.

 End-of-residency exhibitions or shows are welcome - but not obligatory.
-Please see the Waaw residency page (links on the right) for practical details on costs etc. We offer no grants, but selected candidates who have paid the registration fee will be issued a letter of support for seeking grants elsewhere.
+Please see the Waaw residency page (link on the right) for practical details on costs etc. We offer no grants, but selected candidates who have paid the registration fee will be issued a letter of support for seeking grants elsewhere.